robotframework/statuschecker/README.rst

     from robotstatuschecker import process_output

-    process_output('infile.xml', 'outfile.xml')
+    process_output('output.xml', 'checked.xml')

-If an output file is not given, the input file is edited in place.
+Also in this usage the second argument is optional and the input file is modified in place if it is not given.
-If you want to get a log and a report, you need to use the Rebot tool separately afterwards.

 Defining expected test status
 -----------------------------